jiefangit/get-aria2/README.md

 You can also programmatically get the path to `aria2c` by calling `aria2cPath()`.

-There is an API documentation which you can generate by running `npm run docs`.
+Documentation is available under `docs/`.
 A copy of the documentation is [available online here](https://get-aria2.docs.zacharyboyd.nyc).

 ## Tests